How Does Investment Banking Work? A Simple Starter Guide

 Companies of all sizes hold a range of financial assets at any one time, from stocks and bonds to tangible assets like real estate.
 Investment banks provide management services for a business's full portfolio of assets, providing ongoing support and guidance on how best to manage these financial assets.

-Best practices for investment banking portfolios
+What are the best practices for investment banking portfolios?

 Investing money and financial assets can be daunting, especially if you’ve never worked with an investment bank.
 But their job is to help you make the best decisions for your money, so going into the process with a few key objectives in mind will help you make the most of this relationship: